GoodnessJames/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # Project Title: 0x07.
 C - Even More Pointers, Arrays, and Strings

-## Description of each c-function file in the tasks
+## Description of each C-function File in the Tasks:

 ### Task 0: 0-memset.c